 HIV is a lifelong condition and currently there is no cure, although many scientists are working to find one.
 However, with medical care, including treatment called antiretroviral therapy, it’s possible to manage HIV and live with the virus for many years.

 Without treatment, a person with HIV is likely to develop a serious condition called AIDS.
 At that point, the immune system is too weak to fight off other diseases and infections.
-Untreated, life expectancy with AIDS is about .
-With antiretroviral therapy, HIV can be well-controlled and life expectancy can be nearly the same as someone who has not contracted HIV.
+Untreated, life expectancy with AIDS is about

 It’s estimated that 1.1 million Americans are currently living with HIV.
 Of those people, 1 in 5 don’t know they have the virus.